FifteenFifty/GoReviewbot/Readme.md

 instances and coding standards differ.
 It also means that plugins can be trivially developed, and there's no chance of accidentally breaking core.

+## Plugin dependencies

+Plugins only require inclusion of the structs in the `reviewdata` package.
+TODO: split these out into a separate repo, to further distance the API from core

 ## Requester Plugins

 Requester plugins are responsible for generating review requests.